spekframework/spek/docs.md

 idea that you test a single *unit*, and at the same time, find it easy to see where a test has failed.
 In Spek you can still comply with this guidance.
 You can have multiple *it* but you limit each to one assertion.

-**Q: Why is the logo a piece of bacon?**
-<br/>We don't have a logo, but if you want to make one, let it be Bacon.
-English bacon that is.
-Spek was originally codenamed kspec.
-Someone suggested to rename it to Spek which kind of fits.
-Turns out, Spek is Bacon in
-Dutch.
-So why not have bacon as a logo?
-After all, we love bacon!

 **Q: Can I contribute?**
 <br/>[Please do](http://github.com/jetbrains/spek)!